thaunghtike-share/kubernetes/kong-konga-keycloak-k8s/README.md

 ```
 * browe http://20.75.118.177 .
 Sing up and login .
 Create a new connection with name ( kong-kong-admin ) and url ( http://kong-kong-admin:8001 )

-* Let’s start with creating the Keycloak deployment and service: If postgres not running: check pvc and pull helm chart to change postgres pod's mountPath -->/bitnami/
+* Let’s start with creating the Keycloak deployment and service: If postgres not running: check pvc . recreate  new pvc and if you get crashloopbackoff --> change mountPath
 ```bash
  helm repo add bitnami https://charts.bitnami.com/bitnami helm repo update